-CCA is committed to partnering with providers to ensure our members receive the highest-quality coordinated care possible, and we have designed this administrative resource to provide you with comprehensive information about our programs and plans.
-In addition to detailed CCA program information, you will find our policies and procedures, referral and claim information, and other useful reference materials that we hope will make working with CCA staff and members as simple as possible.
+CCA is committed to partnering with healthcare providers to ensure that our members receive the highest-quality coordinated care.
+To facilitate this, we have created an administrative resource that provides comprehensive information about our programs and plans.
+Along with detailed CCA program information, you will find our policies and procedures, referral and claim information, as well as other useful reference materials.
+We hope providing these materials will make working with CCA staff and members as seamless as possible.

 CCA members are encouraged to be active participants in their healthcare.
 When members enroll in a CCA plan, they receive a Member Handbook, which outlines the terms of benefits.
-Copies of the handbook may be obtained by contacting our Member Services department at 866-610-2273.
+Copies of the handbook may be obtained by contacting our Member Services department at 866-610--2273.

-If you have any questions regarding the information in this provider manual, please email Provider Relations at providerrelations@commonwealthcare.org.
+If you need any further information about the contents of this provider manual, please feel free to contact Provider Relations by sending an email to providerrelations@commonwealthcare.org.
+Thank you for choosing to be a part of our network.